ythirion/clean-tests/src/test/scala/anti/patterns/solution/step-by-step.md

 ```

 * Remove duplication
-  * If you need to instanciate a lot of object, centralize it in TestDataBuilders
+  * If you need to instantiate a lot of object, centralize it in TestDataBuilders
     * If you change your models, it will be easier to maintain

 ```scala